-You can also find the Beck Anxiety Inventory available online to take the assessment on your own.
+If, after reading, you are interested in taking the assessment, you can find the Beck Anxiety Inventory available online to take the assessment on your own or take the assessment with a qualified mental health professional.
 If you are concerned that your anxiety is preventing you from living a full life, this inventory can help you see just how much your anxiety is affecting you.
 Once you have your score, you can contact a therapist to help you address your anxiety based on your results.

-The Beck Anxiety Inventory was developed as a tool to evaluate anxiety without overlap with symptoms of depression.
-Before this scale, anxiety scales frequently included symptoms that could also be symptoms of depression.
+The Beck Anxiety Inventory was developed as a tool to evaluate anxiety without overlapping with psychological symptoms of depression or other affective disorders.
+Before this scale, anxiety scales (such as the State-Trait Anxiety Inventory) frequently included symptoms that could also be symptoms of depression.
 This made them unreliable.
 The Beck scale does not include symptoms typical of depression, so if a patient scores high on the BAI, it is clear that they are having a problem with anxiety specifically.

 Over the years several studies have been done to determine the effectiveness of the Beck Anxiety Inventory.
 Many of these studies were done soon after the anxiety scale was published.
 These studies evaluated the accuracy of the scale when used by patients who had already been diagnosed with anxiety disorders.

-One such study compared the BAI to the Hamilton Anxiety Scale, which was used frequently at that time.
-The study, done in 1991, showed that high scores on the Beck Anxiety Inventory correlated directly to scores on the Hamilton Anxiety Scale, and was, in fact, effective in assessing symptoms of anxiety.
-The study found that higher scores were more common in patients diagnosed with panic disorders rather than a generalized anxiety disorder.
+One such study compared the BAI to the Hamilton Anxiety Rating Scale, which was used frequently at that time.
+The study, done in 1991, showed that high scores on the Beck Anxiety Inventory correlated directly to raw scores on the Hamilton Anxiety Rating Scale and was, in fact, effective in assessing symptoms of anxiety.
+The study found that higher scores were more common in patients diagnosed with panic disorder rather than a generalized anxiety disorder.

-Another study was done in 1993 to determine the effectiveness of the Beck Anxiety Inventory as a means to gauge anxiety without crossover to depression symptoms.
-The study found that it was a very effective tool for outpatient psychiatric patients in gauging their anxiety without confusing it with symptoms of other psychiatric disorders that they had been diagnosed with.
+Another study was done in 1993 to determine the effectiveness of the Beck Anxiety Inventory as a means to gauge anxiety without crossover into depression symptoms.
+The study found that it was a very effective tool for psychiatric outpatients in gauging their anxiety without confusing it with symptoms of other psychiatric disorders (such as obsessive-compulsive disorder) that they had been diagnosed with.

 There are several uses for the Beck Anxiety Inventory that have been found to be effective in the treatment of outpatient psychiatric patients.
 The BAI can be used with all outpatient psychiatric patients, as many mental health disorders can produce anxiety as a symptom of the larger problem.
 However, it is, of course, most effective with those patients that have been diagnosed with anxiety or panic disorders.